How to create a 2d game scene in Unity (Part 1)

 You would have to split the sprites manually if you just copy and paste the sprite sheet into Unity.
 That’s why we’ve created a free Unity asset called TexturePacker Importer that automates the process for you.

-Import the asset.
+Import this asset to your project.
 You can exclude the example part from it if you want.

-Once the import is complete you can copy the sprite sheet into the assets folder of Unity.
+Once the import is complete, you can copy the sprite sheets into the Assets folder of Unity.
 Remember, you need to copy the .tpsheet file along with the .png file.
+Alternatively, you have the option to configure the sprite sheet paths within TexturePacker, pointing directly to a location within Unity's Assets folder.
+This eliminates the need for manual copying.

 Unity Assets Folder